-‘Robertson is an artist who has a very sophisticated approach to painting, interested in observation, but also in
+‘Robertson is an artist who has a very sophisticated approach to painting, interested in observation, but also in what representational painting means – its limits and complexities' - Dr Sally Quin

 "Robertson is an artist who has a very sophisticated approach to painting, interested in observation, but also in what representational painting means – its limits and complexities" - Dr Sally Quin